Mika Taylor

 OverviewAI-generated summary

-Mika Taylor's research focuses on developing novel cancer immunotherapies.
-This work includes investigating the repurposing of the live attenuated trivalent MMR vaccine as a cost-effective treatment for cancer.
-Additionally, Taylor studies the enhancement of immune responses and survival rates in hepatocellular carcinoma through the use of the oncolytic Jurona virus in combination with immune checkpoint blockade.
-Recent publications also detail a comprehensive proteogenomic analysis of the in vivo safety and immunoactivity of the oncolytic Jurona virus in hepatocellular carcinoma models.
-Taylor has a publication record of four papers with 11 citations and an h-index of 2.
-Key collaborators include Steven R. Post, Martin J. Cannon, Camila Simões, and Bolni Marius Nagalo, all from the University of Arkansas for Medical Sciences, with whom Taylor has co-authored four publications.
+Mika Taylor's research at the University of Arkansas for Medical Sciences focuses on developing novel immunotherapies for cancer.
+Recent publications investigate the repurposing of the live attenuated trivalent MMR vaccine as a cost-effective immunotherapy for cancer.
+Additionally, Taylor's work explores enhancing immune responses and survival rates in hepatocellular carcinoma through the use of the oncolytic Jurona virus in conjunction with immune checkpoint blockade.
+This research includes a comprehensive proteogenomic analysis to assess the in vivo safety and immunoactivity of the oncolytic Jurona virus in hepatocellular carcinoma models.
+Taylor collaborates with researchers including Steven R. Post, Martin J. Cannon, Camila Simões, and Bolni Marius Nagalo, all from the University of Arkansas for Medical Sciences, with whom they have co-authored four publications.

 Metrics